Hong Kong–Zhuhai–Macau Bridge: Worker deaths and injuries

 The number of deaths and injuries during the construction project came under scrutiny in Hong Kong.
-In addition to 9 fatalities on the mainland side, more than ten deaths were reported on the Hong Kong side of the construction project, plus between 234 and 600 injuries, depending on the source.
+In addition to nine fatalities on the mainland side, more than ten deaths were reported on the Hong Kong side of the construction project, plus between 234 and 600 injuries, depending on the source.
 In April 2017, the Construction Site Workers General Union, the Labour Party and the Confederation of Trade Unions demonstrated at the Central Government Complex, demanding the government take action.

-Lawmaker Fernando Cheung also expressed concern over the unknown death toll on the Chinese side of the project, stating: "the project is known as the 'bridge of blood and tears' and we are only talking about the Hong Kong side.
+Lawmaker Fernando Cheung also expressed concern over the unknown death toll on the Chinese side of the project, speculating: "the project is known as the 'bridge of blood and tears' and we are only talking about the Hong Kong side.
 We don't even know what is happening in China.
 I suppose the situation could be 10 times worse than that in Hong Kong."
 He said that the Hong Kong Government had a responsibility to consider worker safety on the Chinese side.